heilcheng/msc2g2025/README.md

 - Complete English and Chinese localization, dynamic language switching
 - Accessible design for diverse populations (Large font, dark/light mode, high contrast mode, low-battery mode, etc.)

+## The Philosophy Behind the App
+- The philosophy behind this platform comes from my experience as a tutor for SEN students, where I saw that families often hesitate to reach out for help, even when they are struggling.
+To lower this barrier, I designed the system so parents can first access AI-powered feedback in a private, non-judgmental way, and then be seamlessly connected to supportive tutors or volunteers who are motivated to help.
+- For parents, I know how difficult it can be to keep up with assignments and learning progress while managing daily responsibilities.
+That’s why I focused on building a clean, intuitive UI/UX so they always know what to do next with their kids.
+Gamified features, like RPG-style (I really like [Habitica](https://habitica.com/), a platform that "gamify" your life) missions, avatars, and leaderboards (inspired by Duolingo ofc!) make the learning journey engaging and rewarding for both children and parents.
+- At the same time, the platform addresses the needs of NGOs like REACH, which require tools to analyze student data, identify children at risk, notify staff when interventions are needed, and generate KPI dashboards and annual reports for donors.
+By combining these features, the platform not only supports families and volunteers but also strengthens NGOs’ ability to demonstrate measurable impact.
+- For volunteers, I integrated a [Time Auction](https://timeauction.org/) (A very cool org!) rewards system, where service hours earned through tutoring can be redeemed for mentorship opportunities, unique experiences, or public recognition.
+This not only sustains motivation for volunteers but also ensures that families consistently receive the support they need.
+- Finally, accessibility was central to my design philosophy.
+By building this as a lightweight web application, it works on all devices and supports diverse groups of families with features like large fonts, dark/light mode, high contrast, and even low-battery mode.
+At its core, the project lowers barriers, empowers parents, motivates children, engages volunteers, and equips NGOs with the tools they need to sustain meaningful impact.

 ## Technical Architecture

 ### Frontend